 - – 2 garlic cloves

-- – 8 prawns
+- – 8 prawns or 1 King Oyster mushroom cut into discs

-- – 2 tablespoon soy sauce
+- – 2 tablespoon light soy sauce

 - – 1 tablespoon dark soy sauce

-- – 2 tablespoons oyster sauce
+- – 2 tablespoons oyster sauce or mushroom sauce (v)

 - – ¼ teaspoon salt